3453-315h/Email4n6/README.md

 ## Motivation
-This project was created because I was unable to find any good open-source alternatives to commercial software, such as [Forensic Explorer](http://www.forensicexplorer.com/) and [Intella](https://www.vound-software.com/) for working with email files.
+This project was created because I was unable to find any good open-source alternatives to commercial software, such as [Forensic Explorer](http://www.forensicexplorer.com/), [EnCase](https://www.guidancesoftware.com/encase-forensic) or [Intella](https://www.vound-software.com/) for working with email files.
 Although these products offer a lot more than just working with email files, this project can hopefully be used to replace the email functionality.

 ## Versioning